 SECTION R102

-APPLICABILITY—DUTIES AND POWERS OF THE CODE OFFICIAL
+ALTERNATIVE MATERIALS, DESIGN AND METHODS OF CONSTRUCTION AND EQUIPMENT

 R102.1 Alternate materials, design and methods of construction and equipment.
-The provisions of this code are not intended to prevent the installation of any material or to prohibit any design or method of construction not specifically prescribed by this code, provided that any such alternative has been approved.
-The code official shall be permitted to approve An alternate material, design or method of construction where The code official finds that the proposed design is satisfactory and complies with the intent of the provisions of this code, and that the material, method or work offered is, for the purpose intended, at least the equivalent of that prescribed in this code.
+The provisions of this code are not intended to prevent the installation of any material or to prohibit any design or method of construction not specifically prescribed by this code.
+The code official shall have the authority to approve an alternate material, design or method of construction upon application of the owner or the owner’s authorized agent.
+The code official shall first find that the proposed design is satisfactory and complies with the intent of the provisions of this code, and that the material, method or work offered is, for the purpose intended, not less than the equivalent of that prescribed in this code for strength, effectiveness, fire resistance, durability and safety.
+Where the alternative material, design or method of construction is not approved, the code official shall respond in writing, stating the reasons why the alternative was not approved.

 SECTION R103